TheCamilovisk/ChurnPredictionApp/README.md

 **Note 1:** This is the complete example solution, meant to be deployed to an AWS EC2 instance.
 If you want just the REST API backend implementation, it can be found in the [api folder][churnprediction-api] of this repository.

 **Note 2:** This project is meant to be for learning purposes, for both readers and myself.
 So, if you find any problem or are aware of better ways of doing some of the things that I do here, please let me know.
 And don't forget to be kind.

+## Original kaggle kernel

+This kaggle kernel show my in-depth analysis about the Churn prediction problem.
+There you can find my reasonig about the design of the prediction model and a comparision with other classification models.

 ## Live demo